 Your company should be more than just a logo—an image on a product label or website.
 It should be a part of your brand … your company’s character in the (local or international) community.
-There is a huge difference between a logo and branding, but the two should marry and be united as one, uplifting your company and providing a stable base for you to build.
+Brand marketing 101 starts with knowing that there is a huge difference between a logo and branding, but the two should marry and be united as one, uplifting your company and providing a stable base for you to build.

 - Your logo should tell a story about your business, the history behind the company, or contain a special meaning for you.